 2017- Other events

 13th Liphook U3A Open Day– Liphook Millennium Hall from 2.00 pm, including launch of Building A Model Railway Group- see below

 25th-South Downs Group of the 7mm Narrow Gauge Association-Bacon & Bash- Pagham (7mm NGA members only)

 LIPHOOK U3A-TRANSPORT INTERESTS GROUP I formed this new group in early 2016.
 The group covers all the major forms of land, water and air transport, including railways, buses, coaches, trams, military vehicles, civil and military aircraft, merchant & naval ships, canals & canal craft etc .

 Unfortunately I was no longer able to carry on leading this group-but the group continues under new leadership -Bill Gill -with a number of new visits being planned.
 Please contact Liphook U3A direct for the latest info.

 Membership of the group is restricted to paid up members of Liphook U3A (currently £12 per annum) & certain other local U3A’s.
 A separate group annual fee may be payable to fund meeting room hire & external speakers.
 There will be additional costs for any entrance charges/travel costs on arranged visits to places of interest.

 LIPHOOK U3A -BUILDING A MODEL RAILWAY GROUP 2017 Proposed new group starting in April 2017.
 Click on the heading to see details on a new page.
 Come along to the Liphook U3A Open Day -see above, to find out more & possibly sign up?

-This site is owned and managed by Tony Bettger, a former long standing L&DMRC member (2003 to 2016) with responsibilities for publicity and at different periods Treasurer and Secretary.
-His interest in model railways goes back to 1949 and a few Hornby Dublo wagons and some track on the Dinner table!
+This site is owned and managed by Tony Bettger, a former long standing L&DMRC member (2003 to 2016) with responsibilities for publicity/website and at different periods Treasurer and Secretary.
+His interest in model railways goes back to 1949 and a few Hornby Dublo wagons and some track on the Dining -Room table!